kokchetav/wp-install/README.md

 # Install wordpress on a centos system
  Final wordpress site should be available on the public-facing network interface and accessible through a browser, see picture below:

 ![Wordpress site in chromium](installation/wordpress.png)

+ For this installation we'll omit all domain-specific settings.
+Also, we won't configure SSL certs for the site.
 ## Intstall all requirements:

 - Follow the steps in [Installation steps](installation/steps.md)